loseyco/resume/resumes/ULSolutions_FireAlarmEngineer/charles_hamby_message.md

 I'm reaching out because I'm exploring new opportunities in the area - I've been spending time in Round Lake Beach (about 30 minutes from Siemens) and am considering relocating there.

-After Getz, I went on to work at Varian/Siemens on the proton accelerator project in Peoria, IL, where I was the first engineer on-site and led the project from initiation through first patient treatment.
+After Getz Fire, I went on to work at Varian/Siemens on the proton accelerator project in Peoria, IL, where I was the first engineer on-site and led the project from initiation through first patient treatment.
 Currently, I'm a trackside engineer for Honda in IndyCar, but I'm looking for a more stable, long-term position where I can continue to grow professionally.

 I've attached my resume and updated my website (https://pjlosey.com) with my current experience and projects.